home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 ## Limitations

-- Only relays are supported.
-Relays will be added as Home Assistant switch entities.
+- Only relays and switchedare supported.
+Relays will be added as Home Assistant `switch` entities.
+Switches will be added as Home Assistant `binary_sensor` entities.

 ## Configuration